hoon-school/tutorials/app-workshop.md

 #   Urbit for Hackathons

-Competitive programming requires developers to move quickly, be ready to employ common code patterns, and troubleshoot You have to move quickly.
+Competitive programming requires developers to move quickly, be ready to employ common code patterns, and troubleshoot without much time for intensive testing.
+You have to move quickly.

-For the competitive programmers, the Urbit platform offers you many helpful features for free:
+For the competitive programmer, the Urbit platform offers you many helpful features for free:

 - identity & associated state, cryptographically secured
 - peer-to-peer end-to-end-encrypted apps